 Retention and Advocacy Stage

-The Retention and Advocacy Stage isn’t part of the traditional buyer’s journey (in fact, I just named it myself), but it’s important nonetheless.
-Satisfied customers not only stay customers (which improves customer retention rates) but they can also become some of your best advocates, and bring new customers to your doorstep.
+Satisfied customers not only stay customers (which improves customer retention rates), but they can also become some of your best brand advocates and bring new customers to your doorstep.
+In fact, 66% of salespeople say that the highest quality leads come from referrals from existing customers.

 - FAQ and knowledge base